 Isn't really interacting with other kids in a group setting.

 Also be sure to mention:

-- If there's been an outbreak of diarrhea or any contagious disease in his school or daycare center, or at your office.
+If there's been an outbreak of diarrhea or any contagious disease in her school or daycare center, or at your office.
 Your child may need special tests or vaccines.

 If there has been any major change in your family or circumstances.

 If you have no health insurance for your child.